YABench/YABench-One/Experiment_1/README.md

 ## Settings

 Three different tests are used to evaluate the engines.
-The tests are different from each other only by the number of weather stations (see next section), but the other settings are the same:
+The tests are different from each other only by the number of simulated weather stations (see next section), but the remaining settings are the same:

 Settings | Value
 ---------|------